portasynthinca3/deutexrium/README.md

   - install InfluxDB v1.x and create a database named `deuterium`, it will be used to store stats
   - (optionally) install and configure Grafana to look at those stats
   - run `mix deps.get`
-  - tweak self-explanatory settings in `config/config.exs` (optional)
+  - tweak self-explanatory settings in `config/config.exs`

+Additional setup for voice channel learning and speaking:
+  - install Node and npm
+  - run `cd voice && npm i && cd ..`
+  -

 ### Running
 Something like `DEUTEX_TOKEN=... iex -S mix`